kdhillon/Besiege/README.md

 				increase slowly with population (town wealth)
 				increases from region wealth?
-				increases from merchancts to towns and nearby villages
+				increases from merchancts to towns and nearby villages decreases from seiges and raids (anytime garrison is defeated) decreases to hire troops for garrison

 			have farmers go from villages -> cities and back

 			More wealth means:
+				more troops in garrison
 				more troops available for hire
 				add taxes that build up and can be collected nobles can only recruit based on their wealth

 		Fix militias/raiding/village wealth
 		Add "honor" aka morality

 	Fix navigation bugs in A*:
 		when close to ocean, sometimes prefers far route.

 	Customizable party types:
 		Text-file customization with a few simple parameters (size, passive, etc)

 	Later:
+	Random faction generation (crests, names, eventually city names)

+	Add historical markers to map where epic battles were fought.

 	Different levels of woundedness, medics/doctors in your party

 	Make bandits occupy ruins (and set up camps?)!